microsoft/vsts-extension-retrospectives/README.md

 ## Install

-The extension is still in preview mode and is available only to internal Microsoft users.
-For Microsoft accounts, installing the extension is a 3 step process -

-1. Reach out to our team and let us know which DevOps organization you belong to.
-(Eg. MICROSOFT, MICROSOFTIT, MSENG, etc.).
-The extension will be shared with your org.
-2. Contact an admin for your org and have them install the extension.
-This installation process is similar to installing any other DevOps extensions.
-Refer to [this link](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=vsts) for instructions.

-3. Since the extension is still in preview mode, it needs to be enabled for the Azure DevOps project.
-Reach out to your project admin and have them enable the extension from the 'Preview Features' tab.
+The extension can be installed from [Azure DevOps Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.team-retrospectives).

 ## Use

 1. Navigate to the Azure 'Boards' tab in your account.
-Select the 'Retrospectives (Preview)' tab under boards.
+Select the 'Retrospectives' tab under boards.

    ![Group](src/Retrospective.Hub.Extension/images/usage/boardandretrospectivestab.png)